-Sea, mountains, hills and cities rich in art and history paint the landscape of your biking holiday.
-Each site tells its story and each route is characterised by its very own essence, composed of passion, challenges and the desire to share.
+Sea, mountains, hills and cities rich in art and history paint the landscape of your cycling holiday.
+Each place tells its story and every route has got its very own essence, characterised by passion, challenges and the will of sharing experiences.

 Ferrara e ComacchioThe bicycle allows visitors to experience unique sites, such as those along the cycle path that runs through Ferrara’s medieval city centre, along more than 50 tourist biking itineraries that follow the river Po and 600 km of cycling routes waiting in the province of Ferrara and in the Valleys of Comacchio.

 Fratta TermeOn the border between Romagna and Tuscany, immersed in nature, many routes through the hills alternated with challenging climbs (very much loved by Pantani) are waiting to be discovered.
 Unique landscapes which offer extraordinary opportunities for the cyclist.